Poland did not invite refugees, has right to say 'no' - Kaczynski

-WARSAW Poland has a moral right to say 'no' to refugees, the country's most powerful politician said on Saturday.
+WARSAW (Reuters) - Poland has a moral right to say 'no' to refugees, the country's most powerful politician said on Saturday.

 Jaroslaw Kaczynski, head of the ruling party Law and Justice (PiS), gave his views on immigration at a party convention in Przysucha, 100 km (60 miles) south of Warsaw.